I am interested in

 Keep the emergency number of your insurer and the relevant policy numbers handy.
 Make back-up copies of your important documents and take these – separately from the originals – along on your trip.

-Your vehicle does not need any additional insurance for trips outside Switzerland: as a rule, your car insurance is also valid in the rest of Europe as well as in non-European Mediterranean countries and Mediterranean island states.
+Your car insurance from Helvetia is also valid – with just a few exceptions – in the rest of Europe as well as in non-European Mediterranean countries and Mediterranean island states.
 Assistance insurance for motor vehicles is also valid outside Switzerland.

-But be careful: your Helvetia car insurance is not valid in Russia, Belarus, Georgia, Armenia, Azerbaijan, Kazakhstan or Iran.
+Exceptions: Your Helvetia car insurance is not valid in Russia, Belarus, Georgia, Armenia, Azerbaijan, Kazakhstan, Israel or Iran.
 In Kosovo, insurance does not cover liability.

 Travelling in a third-party vehicle

-If you travel in a car that is not registered to you, you should check whether it would be wise to have an add-on for driving third-party vehicles under your personal liability insurance.
+If you travel in a car that is not registered to you, you should have an add-on for driving third-party vehicles included under your personal liability insurance.
 Also note that, when crossing a border, you need authorization to use the vehicle.
 A statement of authorization signed by the owner of the vehicle will suffice.

 We are there for you.